seandos2014/Ade-Repo/README.md

 # Ade-Repo: Project_Zero
-# a debut solo project
+# A debut solo project
-# demonstrates a banking application
+# Demonstrates a banking application
-# where a bank customer can create
+# Where a bank customer can create
-# as many checking account as they want
+# As many checking accounts as they want
-# and persisted those account to the post-sql database
+# and persisted those accounts to the post-sql database
-# this project demonstrates some front-end testing
+# This project demonstrates some front-end testing
 # using postman
 # Also in this project
 # Jetty was used as the Back-end server